danvk/catskills/_posts/2016-08-06-windham-blackhead.md

 ---
 title: Windham and Blackhead overnight
-Date: 2016-08-06
+date: 2016-08-06
-Type: Out & Back?
+type: Out & Back?
 slug: 2016-08-06-windham-blackhead
-Mileage (mi): None
+miles: ???
-Hiking Time (h): None
+hike_hours: ???
-Peaks: Windham, Blackhead
+peaks: Windham, Blackhead
-Other Participants: Max, Gabe
+hikers: Dan, Max, Gabe
 ---

 Overnight hiking / camping with Max & Gabe.
 This track is reconstructed based on my photos.
 Some memories of this are struggling to start a campfire in damp conditions and meeting a happy trail runner at the top of one of the peaks.